dantheman213/opus-server/README.md

 # Opus Server

-A lightweight HTTP audio management and streaming server for a private music library.
+A powerful HTTP audio management and streaming server for your private music library.

 ## Introduction

-// TODO

-## Goals

-// TODO

-## Related Applications

 // TODO